Mark Sampson: 'Questions for FA' after England women's boss accused of 'racial' comments

 He was cleared of any wrongdoing by an FA-appointed independent panel.

-But Piara Powar of Football Against Racism in Europe said the way Eluko's complaint was handled troubled him.
+But Piara Powar of Football Against Racism in Europe said the way Aluko's complaint was handled troubled him.

 "The FA has done the right thing in commissioning an independent investigation.
 However, the more revelations that emerge publicly the bigger the questions become," he added.